 Taber and Ricketson directed the newlyweds to 21-23 Seventh Street, a former Quaker meeting house now the home of Nathan and Mary Johnson.
-The Johnsons were well-to-do free black abolitionists.
+They knew the Johnsons as well-to-do free black abolitionists.

 He was now Frederick Douglass, and he was home free.

 With thanks to Frederick Douglass by William S. McFeely.